oliverbytes/alchemy_web3/README.md

 ## Roadmap

 * Complete API
-* Improved Error Handling
+* Improve Error Codes
-* Built in wallet management and signer
+* Merge some web3dart functionalities
 * Unit Testing

-See the [open issues](https://github.com/oliverbytes/alchemy/issues) for a list of proposed features (and known issues).
+See the [open issues](https://github.com/oliverbytes/alchemy_web3/issues) for a list of proposed features (and known issues).